RMNCLDYO/perplexity-ai-toolkit/README.md

 </p>

 ## Overview
-A simple python wrapper and command-line interface (CLI) for Perplexity AI, enabling programatic access to the chat and online search features using the latest large language models.
+A simple python wrapper and command-line interface (CLI) for Perplexity AI, enabling programatic access to the chat and online search features using a range of Large Language Models.

 ## Key Features
 - **Python Wrapper**: Simplifies calling the Perplexity API with a few lines of code.
 - **Command-Line Interface**: Enables users to interact with the API directly from the terminal.
-- **Support for Multiple Models**: Integrates with a range of models provided by Perplexity API including `mixtral-8x7b-instruct`, `llama-2-70b-chat`, `mistral-7b-instruct`, `pplx-70b-chat`, `codellama-34b-instruct`, `pplx-70b-online`, and more as defined in `models.json` and [here](https://docs.perplexity.ai/docs/model-cards).
+- **Support for Multiple Models**: Integrates with a range of models including `codellama-70b-instruct`, `pplx-7b-chat`, `pplx-70b-chat`, `pplx-7b-online`, `pplx-70b-online`, `llama-2-70b-chat`, `codellama-34b-instruct`, `mistral-7b-instruct`, and `mixtral-8x7b-instruct`, as defined in `models.json` and [here](https://docs.perplexity.ai/docs/model-cards).
 - **Flexible Configuration**: Customizable settings for model choice, token limits, temperature, top_k and more.

 ## Prerequisites